-Čarna Brković (second term)
+Čarna Brković (first term)

 Čarna Brković (born in 1985): As a political anthropologist, I have been trained in different disciplinary and national academic traditions.
-I graduated from the Department of Ethnology and Anthropology at the University of Belgrade, Serbia; I obtained my PhD in Social Anthropology from the University of Manchester, UK; today I am Professor for Cultural Anthropology/European Ethnology at the University of Mainz, Germany.
-I won the SIEF Young Scholar Prize in 2015, founded and co-convened EASA's Anthropology of Humanitarianism Network (2018-2020), and served as the Secretary of the AAA's Society for the Anthropology of Europe.
+I graduated from the Department of Ethnology and Anthropology at the University of Belgrade, Serbia; I obtained my PhD in Social Anthropology from the University of Manchester, UK; today I work as a Lecturer at the Institute for Cultural Anthropology/European Ethnology at the University of Goettingen, Germany.
+I won the SIEF Young Scholar Prize in 2015, founded and co-convened EASA's Anthropology of Humanitarianism Network (2018-2020), and I currently serve as the Secretary (Elect) of the AAA's Society for the Anthropology of Europe for 2021-2023.